scha00/SONFillAnimation/README.md

 - SONFillAnimationTypeCustom

 The type `SONFillAnimationTypeDefault` is identical to the type `SONFillAnimationTypeFoldOut`.
-If you would prefer to use a custom `CAAnimation`, set this property to `SONFillAnimationTypeCustom`, and assign custom `CAAnimation` object to `transformAnimation` property.
+If you would prefer to use a custom `CAAnimation`, set this property to `SONFillAnimationTypeCustom`, and assign a custom `CAAnimation` object to `transformAnimation` property.

 `animateToHide` is a BOOL property that can be used when you're using a custom animation.
 The alpha property of the animated view will become 0.0 after the animation completes.
 `transformAnimation` is a property that you can assign `CAAnimation` object when using a custom animation.